Casper-Guo/Optimal-Royal-Game/planning.md

 3 - $\frac{1}{4}$

 4 - $\frac{1}{16}$

-The 0 dice roll transitions to the current state.

 ## Learning
 Since the policy is deterministic both during and after training.
 Learning $V^\pi(s)$ and $Q^\pi(s,a)$ should achieve equivalent results.
 The former is easier to implement.